nushastro/website/docs/celestial/gravitation/gravitational_potential.md

     $U$ is a **scalar**, not a vector, it doesn't have a direction.
 It just simply means that $U_{near} < U_{far}$ because you need to input energy to move an object to near to far, and that energy gets converted Gravitational Potential Energy, i.e. $U_{near} + \Delta E = U_{far}$

-TL;DR: It is define by workdone by an external agent to bring a mass from infinity to that point
+TL;DR: It is defined as work done by an external agent to bring a mass from infinity to that point

 ## Gravitational Potential $\phi$